MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     Make sure the **Transform** > **Position** values for **ButtonBase** are 0, 0, 0.

-**ButtonBase** is placed in the scene a little lower than where we want it.Let's fix that.
+**ButtonBase** is placed in the scene a little lower than where we want it.
+Let's fix that.

 1. Ensure that **ButtonBase** is selected in the **Hierarchy**.